algorithmic-sabotage/asrg/content/docs/workshops/illegal-directions/index.md

 1. The primary objective is to facilitate the formation of a community and to encourage networking among individuals who are key figures in the realms of diverse, creative, and disobedient artistic activism, technical concern, and collective action.
 Additionally, the workshop will provide an opportunity for substantial networking among these areas, allowing for the formation of connections between individuals with disparate expertise and backgrounds.

 2. Secondly, the workshop aims to foster a multifaceted and critical examination of the spectrum of collective techno-disobedience, including instances where it is employed in opposition to the constraints imposed by iron algorithmic state repression, right-wing structures, or the harmfulness of unrestrained techno-solutionism.
-To this end, innovative strategies of withdrawal, refusal, sabotage, and negotiation of new ‘lines of flight’ from the totalitarian techno-feudal structural forms of domination will be put forth as a means of countering the shift to the right and the securitisation discourse.
+To this end, innovative strategies of withdrawal, refusal, sabotage, and the negotiation of new ‘lines of flight’ from the techno-feudal forms of domination will be put forth as a means of countering the shift to the right and the securitisation discourse.

 3. Thirdly, the objective is to engage in collaborative efforts to further develop this approach and the methodologies that can support it, with the aim of creating pathways of solidarity, emancipation, and empowerment.